SarthKale/Movie-Recommendation-System/README.md

 ### Run Locally

-Make sure you have python3.9 installed on your system.
+Make sure you have python3.10 or higher installed on your system.
 ```bash
 pip install --no-cache-dir -r requirements.txt
 python main.py